This project was presented at the Colorist Meetup held at Arri Inc. in Burbank California, September 2023

 This type of processing generally gives a greater dynamic rage (about 4 stops).
 The colors skew towards the red/orange tones but it doesnt have a color cast like E6, meaning greater flexibility in manipulating the colors in post.

-I decided to start with making an on-set monitoring LUT that could work with any professional camera and also be used as the base for the Aerochrome emulation in the final grade.
+An on-set monitoring LUT was made that could work with any professional camera and also be used as the base for the Aerochrome emulation in the final grade.
 It works to shift the hues in the direction of Aerochrome, while maintaing a more normal dynamic range.
 It also creates a pleasing complimentary palette that moves all the different blues closer together in a turquoise direction.

 On-set monitoring / base LUT creation

-In creating these emulations, I wanted the look to have the intense feel of Aerochrome, while maintaining skin tones in a more naturalistic manner, that make sense within a highely saturated context.
-In order for the Showlut to be more functional for digital footage, I made the dynamic range around 5-6 stops.
-This still gives the appearance of that Aerochrome abrupt fall-off in the highlights and shadows, while enabling more of the image to be seen.
-As part of the Showlut creation, I also kept a polarising filter in mind.
-This was done by pulling down the highlights before reducing the dynamic range of the signal.
-I then worked towards giving the colors that extreme Aerochrome pop using a combination of saturation tools.
+In creating these emulations, the aim was to emmulate the intensely saturated feel of Aerochrome, while maintaining skin tones in a more naturalistic manner.
+In order for the Showlut to be more functional for digital footage, The dynamic range was kept around 5-6 stops, giving the appearance of that Aerochrome abrupt fall-off in the highlights and shadows, while enabling more of the image to be seen.

-For the E6 look, I also added a blue/magenta color cast and I did a little bit of keying in combination with rotoscoping, in order to bring back the yellow and green in the wardrobe.
+For the final looks a little bit of keying in combination with rotoscoping was added, in order to bring back the yellow and green in the wardrobe.

 Stills taken from the short film Bingo Night